aalgirdas/novel-semantic-parsing/README.md

 # Deep semantic parsing

-This repository includes the code and dat related to the "Deep semantic parsing with upper ontologies" paper.
+This repository includes the code and data related to the **"Deep semantic parsing with upper ontologies"** paper.

 One-minute video to understand what it's all about.